 1. Looking for stability:

 There’s always employment to be found in ICT.
-Of course, this isn’t a good reason to choose for a career in this sector, but hey, money makes the world go around… Projections show that in 2020 we should expect no fewer than one million IT-vacancies in Europe.
+Of course, this isn’t a good reason to choose for a career in this sector, but hey, money makes the world go around… In 2022 IT specialist is the number one of most demanded job in the EU.
 With the current – mainly male – potential employees, we will never be able to fill all these vacancies.

 2. Bossing men around: